vidhij9/TraitorTrack/DEPLOYMENT.md

 4. **Deployment Configuration**:
    - In Replit Deployments → Click "Deploy" button
    - Go to deployment "Secrets" or "Environment Variables"
-   - Add/update `DATABASE_URL` with your AWS RDS connection string
+   - Add/update `PRODUCTION_DATABASE_URL` with your AWS RDS connection string
    - Keep workspace `DATABASE_URL` pointing to Replit database for development
+   - The app will automatically use the correct database based on environment

 5. **Verify Connection** (before deploying):
    ```bash